Nagaland Nationalist Organisation

 Nagaland Nationalist Organisation was a political party in Nagaland, India.
 It formed the government in Nagaland from 1964 to 1974.

+History

 Nagaland was converted to a state by the State of Nagaland Act, 1962 and elections were called for in 1964.
-There were no political parties registered for the first elections and so all the candidates, many of whom were members of the Nagaland National Organisation, fought as Independents.
+There were no political parties registered for the first elections and so all the candidates, many of whom were members of the Nagaland National Organisation (NNO), contested as Independents.

-In 1976, it merged with the Indian National Congress.
+In 1976, NNO merged with the Indian National Congress.